top of page

 The hormone RELAXIN!

 Relaxin softens the cartilage, ligaments and tendons in your joints.
-The intended purpose is to increase the flexibility and soften the sacroiliac and hip joints to accommodate the passing of the baby through the birth canal.
+The intended purpose is to increase the flexibility and soften the sacroiliac and hip joints to accommodate the passing of the baby through the pelvis.
 Unfortunately, it effects your other joints as well putting pre-& post-natal women and women in general at a higher risk for joint injuries.

 I'm hesitant to provide a list of muscles not to overstretch because even though I’m writing this blog for pre & post natal women, you are still an individual with a unique exercise history, unique movements, unique injuries, unique work life, unique everything!
 The risk of me handing out generalized advise and telling everyone to do this and don’t do that is, it may or may not be true for you based on your body mechanics.
 Therefore, as I give you this list of stretches to avoid, be mindful that this may apply to 80% of you, but there are 20% of you that this may not be applicable.